nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Defence submissions

 58     Defence counsel; Mr Jayakumar Naidu, sought to undermine the prosecution’s case by pointing out that there had been a paucity of **_physical_** evidence implicating Mr Shahidin with a direct role in the crime.
-Counsel pointed out that ‘nothing incriminating’[\[note: 68\]](#Ftn_68) had been found on Mr Shahidin’s person at the time of arrest, or in his apartment, which was searched in the wake of the arrest.
-Mr Jayakumar emphasized that search had not uncovered any _‘sachet or weighing scale which are synonymous with the trafficking trade’_.[\[note: 69\]](#Ftn_69) The fact that the Bluetooth and Pall Mall cigarette boxed containing Mr Shahidin’s DNA would not necessarily implicate his client, as the items had been sourced from Mr Shahidin’s room, and the DNA could have been the result of DNA transfer from prior handling by him, before they had been selected to pack the drugs.
+Counsel pointed out that ‘nothing incriminating’[^68] had been found on Mr Shahidin’s person at the time of arrest, or in his apartment, which was searched in the wake of the arrest.
+Mr Jayakumar emphasized that search had not uncovered any _‘sachet or weighing scale which are synonymous with the trafficking trade’_.[^69] The fact that the Bluetooth and Pall Mall cigarette boxed containing Mr Shahidin’s DNA would not necessarily implicate his client, as the items had been sourced from Mr Shahidin’s room, and the DNA could have been the result of DNA transfer from prior handling by him, before they had been selected to pack the drugs.
 Significantly, in this regard, the _sachet_ of crystalline substance, which was later determined to be methamphetamine, did not contain any DNA from Mr Shahidin.
 He reiterated the defence was simply Mr Shahidin merely ‘helping’ Mr Fadli to order _Ice_ from Mr Zulkifli on 2 August 2016.
-And that Mr Shahidin had never alluded to personally dealing with narcotic substances[\[note: 70\]](#Ftn_70).
+And that Mr Shahidin had never alluded to personally dealing with narcotic substances[^70].

 59     Given the situation above, it was incumbent on the prosecution to prove beyond reasonable doubt that Mr Shahidin and Mr Zulkifli had the common intention to traffick the quantity of methamphetamine to Mr Fadli.
-Mr Jayakumar also noted that the presumption under s17[\[note: 71\]](#Ftn_71) of the MDA did not apply given the quantity was too low to trigger the presumption.
-The learned DPP countered that her case was instead premised on her reliance on the presumption under s18(4)[\[note: 72\]](#Ftn_72) of the MDA.
+Mr Jayakumar also noted that the presumption under s17[^71] of the MDA did not apply given the quantity was too low to trigger the presumption.
+The learned DPP countered that her case was instead premised on her reliance on the presumption under s18(4)[^72] of the MDA.

 ### Elements of common intention